DorielRivalet/MHFZ_Overlay/README.md

 Starting the overlay may take a bit of time because of the dictionaries (*i.e.* **all** in-game gear and items) and other features.

+Press `Alt+Enter` twice if your screen resolution got lowered.

 [Check more bugs here](https://github.com/DorielRivalet/MHFZ_Overlay/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

 ## Features not yet implemented